elbroto123/discord-holder-verification/README.md

 1. Build the project.
 Example:

 ```
-cd candy-machine-v2-mint
+cd discord-holder-verification
 yarn install
 yarn build
 ```

-3. Define your environment variables using the instructions below, and start up the server with `npm start`.
+3. Define your environment variables and start up the server with `npm start`.

 # Getting Started with Create React App